Virumaandi

 Virumaandi is a 2004 Indian Tamil-language action drama film written, co-edited, produced, and directed by Kamal Haasan, who also performed in the title role.
+The cast also includes Pasupathy, Napoleon, Abhirami, Rohini, Shanmugarajan and Nassar in pivotal roles.
+The film's score and soundtrack were composed by Ilaiyaraaja.
+The film won critical acclaim and was a commercial success at the box office.
+It marked Rohini’s comeback film after an 8-year hiatus from acting.

-The film revolves around the interview of two prison inmates, firstly, Kothala Thevar's (Pasupathy) life sentence, and secondly, Virumaandi (Haasan), who is sentenced to be hanged.
+The film revolves around the interview of two prison inmates, firstly, Kothala Thevar's (Pasupathy) life sentence, and secondly, Virumaandi (Kamal Haasan), who is sentenced to be hanged.
 The criminals express how they feel about the direction that their lives have taken and how they have ended up where they are.
 The film's narrative is based on the Rashomon effect.
-The cast also includes Abhirami, Napoleon, Rohini Molleti, Shanmugarajan, and Nassar in pivotal roles.
-The film's score and soundtrack were composed by Ilaiyaraaja.
-The film won critical acclaim and was a commercial success at the box office.
-It also marked Rohini’s comeback film after an 8-year hiatus from acting.

 Plot

 In Chennai, Angela Kathamuthu, a civil rights activist, and her cameraman in Madras Central Prison interview prisoners serving life imprisonment and awaiting the death sentence, for her PhD thesis in law, against the death penalty.
-When she enters the prison for the second day, there is a sit-in protest, demanding the reason for the sudden death of death penalty convict Narayanan, who secretly told Angela, the previous day, about the immoral practices of Deputy-Jailer Peykkaman.
-Angela meets Kothala Thevar, who is serving a life sentence for assisting in the murder of 24 people in Theni district.
+On her first day inside the prison, she interviews multiple death penalty convicts.
+She records their perspectives on the death penalty.
+When she is about to leave, she is covertly told about the immoral practices of Deputy Jailer Peykkaman and his drug peddling racket by the death penalty convict Narayanan.
+As she enters the prison for the second day, there is a sit-in protest, demanding the reason for the sudden death of Narayanan due to cardiac arrest.
+Angela meets Kothala Thevar, who is serving a double life sentence for assisting in the murder of 24 people in Theni district.
 He tells his version of the story that led to his conviction.